 Bridge to Employment (Bridge) is a pre-employment training programme that helps people aged 18 and over find a job if they are unemployed - whatever their work experience.

 For careers information, advice and guidance to help you make informed choices about your future career path you can contact a careers adviser.
 Professionally qualified careers advisers are based in Careers Resource Centres, Jobs and Benefits Offices and JobCentres throughout Northern Ireland.

-Jobs & Benefits offices/JobCentres provide help and advice on jobs and training for people who can work.
-An adviser at your local Jobs & Benefits office/JobCentre can discuss the type of work you want and training opportunities that may be available.
+Jobs and Benefits offices/JobCentres provide help and advice on jobs and training for people who eligible for work.
+An adviser at your local Jobs and Benefits office/JobCentre can discuss the type of work you want and training opportunities that may be available.

 Find a job now

 The Department for Employment and Learning's (DEL) JobCentreOnline website lets you look for jobs available throughout Northern Ireland. and the Careers Service website offers careers information to help you decide your career path.

 Step Ahead 50+ provides a fixed term job opportunity lasting up to 26 weeks with an organisation in the voluntary/community sector.
 It is for people aged 50 or over who have been unemployed and claiming benefit for 12 months or more.
 It gives participants a chance to experience a real job and provide them with a recent work history.